jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d4.md

 ---
 title: "Digression Conclusion"
 heading: "Part 3b of Digression 4"
-date: 2015-08-23
+weight: 40
+author: Adam Smith
 image: "/covers/wn.jpg"
 description: "Most of the writers who collected the money prices in ancient times, considered the low money price of wheat and other goods as a proof of the scarcity of those metals"
 icon: "/icons/smith.png"
 ---

-{{< s v="229" >}} Most of the writers who collected the money prices in ancient times, considered the low money price of wheat and other goods (the high value of gold and silver) as a proof of=
+{{< s v="229" >}} Most of the writers who collected the money prices in ancient times, considered the low money price of wheat and other goods (the high value of gold and silver) as a proof of:
 - the scarcity of those metals, and
 - the poverty of the country then.